 Ackee is a fruit that is popular in Jamaica, actually being the native fruit of the island.
 Although it is not a native fruit, it was brought there from West Africa in the 18th Century, probably on the slave ships.

 Ackee is a member of the soapberry family, like longan berry and lychee.
 The pinkish red-skinned fruit has yellow flesh attached to glossy black seeds.
-The creamy yellow flash is the only edible part of the ackee, the seed and membrane are highly toxic.
+The creamy yellow flesh is the only edible part of the ackee, the seed and membrane are highly toxic.

 The fruit must naturally ripen on the tree and split open exposing the yellow flesh clinging to the black seeds before it can be eaten.
-For this reason, only canned ackees are allowed on the USA market.
+For this reason, only canned ackees are allowed in the USA market.

 Ackee has a lot of protein, essential fatty acids, zinc, and vitamin A.